 This allows them to transform OMM to FIX easily, and take advantage of the connectivity we’re offering.

-If you’re already using a Thomson Reuters data service or our enterprise platform (TREP), adding our APA Connectivity is simple.
+If you’re already using a Refinitiv data service or our enterprise platform (TREP), adding our APA Connectivity is simple.
 And once testing is complete, away you go.